FaganSC/spfxFormElements/README.md

 [![NPM](https://nodei.co/npm/fagansc-spfx-form-controls.png?mini=true)](https://npmjs.org/package/fagansc-spfx-form-controls)
 ## Summary
 This package was developed to help streamline SharePoint Framework development when building forms within SharePoint Online.
-This package is in active development but it's being used within several solutions currently deployed in production.
-More information and documentation to come as the package is continually being updated, as new needs/requirements are found.
+This package is in active development and more information and documentation to come as the package is continually being updated, as new needs/requirements are found.

+> Use with caution until documentation is posted

 ## Supporting Dependencies
 - [Microsoft Fluent UI](https://developer.microsoft.com/en-us/fluentui#/)